Playroll Blog

 Staying up-to-date on local labor laws, converting contractors to employees, and seeking expert help are some ways to avoid employee misclassification.

-For example, a worker classified as a contractor in the US may be seen as an employee in the UK based on local labor standards.
-Because these rules can be complex, many businesses rely on expert assistance to ensure compliance across different jurisdictions.
+Misclassification is especially difficult because rules can vary significantly from country to country or state to state.
+For instance, a worker classified as an independent contractor in the US might be considered an employee in the UK, based on different labor standards.
+Because these rules can be complex, many businesses seek expert advice to stay compliant across regions.

 Important To Know